Skip navigation

 In parallel to my work on American coastlines, I have explored the history of the body, beauty, nudity, and muscularity.
 I have published several articles on these topics, including “The Life, Death, and Rebirth of Muscle Beach: Reassessing the Muscular Physique in Postwar America, 1940s-1980s” (Southern California Quarterly) which was awarded the 2019 Doyce B. Nunis, Jr. Award by the Historical Society of Southern California.

 I am currently developing two new research projects.
 The first explores the history of anti-plastics activism in the US (and elsewhere) from the 1970s until today, focusing on its role in shaping mainstream environmentalist rhetoric and tactics and its relationships with connected fights, such as climate change, and environmental justice demands.
-I was recently awarded a British Academy/Leverhulme Small Grant to develop this research.
+I was recently awarded a British Academy/Leverhulme Small Grant to develop this research and my first article on the subject, on the history of the ocean plastic pollution crisis, will be published in September 2025 in Environmental History.

 • Please visit the Pure Research Information Portal for further information